As a reminder, you are reading this article as a part of the 4I’s series:

 - Information Architecture.
 Basics for Designers.

-IA is already involved with you in many different since it is a very basic component of any UX Design.
+IA is already involved with you in many different since it is a fundamental component of any UX Design.
 Defining the design goals will help you to build a much better Information architecture.

-Now you have the ideas, you must filter and prepare it for the next step where you validate the selected ideas with your client or stakeholders. before that, you and your team should validate those ideas internally. based on your experiences and expertise. here you aim to validate that those ideas are a reflection of the research findings. there is a real need behind them and you aim to clarify its purpose.
+Now you have the ideas.
+You must filter and prepare it for the next step where you validate the selected ideas with your client or stakeholders.
+Before that, you and your team should verify those ideas internally.
+Based on your experiences and expertise.
+Here you aim to validate that those ideas are a reflection of the research findings.
+There is a real need behind them, and you strive to clarify its purpose.

 - THE ELEMENTS OF USER EXPERIENCE by.
 Jesse James Garrett

 - User Interface Design & Implementation – MIT

 To validate the ideas you have, you could use this template “The Four Quadrants of UserÂ Research” and here is another example.
 The idea here is to rate the suggested concept, based on your previous research insights and expert experiences.

 Now, I guess you have the selected concepts and ideas you would like to validate with project owners and let’s move for the next step.

 The coast of design change at the early stages is not this much. but when you go forward on the design process – for example when you reach the prototyping stage – the coast will rise up and you will find yourself wasting resources, money and time. by the way, you may also at some point lose the client satisfaction. the early validation sessions with stakeholders or your client might reduce the cost of change to its minimum value.
 And note, I Don’t mean that you will do whatever the client wants – no, you will show your ideas, rate it with the client and validate its doability, impact and efficiency for the product target audience based on the client previous experiences, that might gives you a good insights in most of cases.